je-suis-tm/quant-trading/Oil Money project/README.md

 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/Oil%20Money%20project/preview/rub%202017%20positions.png)
 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/Oil%20Money%20project/preview/rub%202018%20positions.png)

 My conclusion for Russian Ruble is DON'T TRADE IT!!
 Its political agendas always screw up its petrocurrency status.
-A recent article by <a href=https://www.ft.com/content/d841992a-021c-11e9-9d01-cd4d49afbbe3>Financial Times</a> justifies my theory.
+A recent article by <a href=https://www.ft.com/content/d841992a-021c-11e9-9d01-cd4d49afbbe3>Financial Times</a> coincides with my theory.
 Trading is more like a marathon rather than a 100m sprint.
+Nobody would love to see sanctions kick in like Bête Noire.
 I don't really think Russian Ruble is worth the risk.
 Is that it?
 Nope, lucky for us, we still have one more petrocurrency, Canadian Dollar, to test our strategies.

 ### Canadian Dollars and Western Canadian Select